docknetwork/sdk/tutorials/src/tutorial_did.md

 ```

 ## Registering a new DID on chain
-Now that you have a DID and a public key, a new DID can be registered.
-Note that this public key associated with DID is
+Now that you have a DID and a public key, the DID can be registered on the Dock chain.
+Note that this public key associated
-independent of the key used for sending the transaction and paying the fees.
+with DID is independent of the key used for sending the transaction and paying the fees.
 1. First create a key detail object.
 The first argument of this function is a `PublicKey` and the second argument is
 the controller.
 The controller is the DID that controls the public key and this can be the same as the DID being
 registered.